 window.createjs.Ticker.setInterval(currentInterval);

-// RIP Viramate - od/oc: 8001, ob: 1800
+// Viramate - od/oc: 8001, ob: 1800

 'script[src^="chrome-extension://fgpokpknehglcioijejfeebigdnbnokj"]'